 By Eddie Capparucci, LPC, CSAS, CPCS

-Eddie Capparucci, LPC, CSAS is a licensed professional counselor with a private practice in Marietta, GA.
-He is certified in the treatment of sexual and pornography addiction.
-He is the author of the book, Removing Your Shame Label: Learning to Break From Shame and Feel God’s Love.
-His latest book, “Going Deeper: How the Inner Child Impacts Your Sexual Addiction” will be published in February 2020.
+Eddie Capparucci is a licensed, Christian counselor with a private practice in Marietta, GA, and he specializes in the treatment of sexual and pornography addiction.
+You can see more of his writing at www.SexuallyPureMen.com.
+His latest book, “Going Deeper: How the Inner Child Impacts Your Sexual Addiction” will be released in February 2020.